mauromotion/thoughts-in-motion/_pages/about.markdown

 ### Mastodon

 Along with my many interests I actually run a [Mastodon](https://joinmastodon.org/) server on [mograph.social](https://mograph.social).
-This is an experiment aimed at trying to build a space for motion designers, VFX artists and similar outside of the mainstream paltforms like Twitter or Facebook and bring some visual excitment into the [Fediverse](https://fediverse.party/en/fediverse/).
+This is an experiment aimed at trying to build a space for motion designers, VFX artists and similar outside of the mainstream platforms like Twitter or Facebook and bring some visual excitment into the [Fediverse](https://fediverse.party/en/fediverse/).

 ### This blog